-There is an increased demand for quality acupuncture services.
+There is an increasing demand for quality acupuncture services.
 This is particularly critical in SA where there is a limited number of registered acupuncturists (AHPCSA 2022b; 2022c).
 There is a need for South African HEIs to provide quality training for acupuncture through high-quality educational programmes.
 This study was limited to exploring students’ views and experiences of an acupuncture programme at one HEI in SA.
-The reason was that the identified HEI was the only HEI that provided professional acupuncture programmes in this country.
-The acupuncture programme at the identified HEI was designed to train professional acupuncturists.
+The reason is that the identified HEI is the only HEI that provides professional acupuncture programmes in this country.
+The acupuncture programme at the identified HEI is designed to train professional acupuncturists.
 The data indicated that there was insufficient time in the acupuncture programme compared to the international designs of the programme.
 The limited time in the programme negatively affected students’ competencies in clinical practice in the world of work.

+Recommendations

 Although this study adopted a qualitative approach, the author contends that this is not the only way of exploring the contextualised acupuncture programme.
 However, the author hopes this study will raise greater awareness of the importance of high-quality educational programmes in the African continent.
 The author followed rigorous strategies to strengthen the trustworthiness of this study, the subjective interpretation in the interpretivism paradigm was also seen as a limitation.

 Based on the above conclusions: